 In Traditional Chinese Medicine, the winter season is associated with the element of water and influences the health of the kidneys, bladder, adrenal glands, bones (including bone marrow), hair and teeth.
 The kidneys are said to be the source of energy and the essence of our body (Qi).
 When our bodies are experiencing change or under stress, we rely on the kidney’s reserve of energy to help us heal, prevent illness and age gracefully.
 Our energy can be easily depleted in the winter, when we have less access to sunlight and fresh air as well as eating rich and unhealthy foods and possibly experiencing additional feelings of stress, anxiety or depression due to the holidays.
 It isn’t unusual to be experiencing these types of emotions at any time during the year, especially if something traumatic happens.
 But the holidays can consume you with extra negative emotions that can completely take over your life.
 Thankfully, there are many options available to you if you’re struggling with your wellbeing, such as deciding to buy acdc strain online, or talking with a counselor.
 Both options have been known to work effectively, and it is important to utilize them through the winter months if you need to.
 Also, if you know that the holiday season can trigger a mental health flare up, you might want to consider using supplements such as kratom to boost your mood.
 For more information about the potential immune system enhancing properties of kratom, head to the golden monk website.
 Of course there are other supplements that are designed to target specific health concerns too.
 For instance, some people like to take an Adrenal support supplement to counter life stressors.
-Above all, to keep our bodies healthy this season, we must nurture and nourish our kidneys.
+Above all, to keep our bodies healthy this season, we must make an effort to nurture and nourish our kidneys.

 What We Can Do: